travel-tools/travel/README.md

 - Travel ensures that when you run a Python script, all its **requirements are installed**.
 Along with reproducibility, this makes room for **easy collaboration** between developers.

 - Also, while with standard tools it's hard to have multiple packages, one requiring another, with Travel this is a matter of **few YAML files**.
 You can **split your project** in several packages instead of having tons of requirements, code replication and/or single package-monoliths.

+- Travel manages multiple versions of Python, so that you can work on several projects with different versions.
+You can install them and then link them to the specific projects you want.

 All in all, Travel lets you design **proper structure and modularity** for your code.
 No worries about imports and low-level stuff.